opensoft/DoctrineAdditionsBundle/README.md

 =======================

 This bundle allows you to override association properties for inherited entities such as mappedBy, inversedBy or orphanRemoval.
-Also it allows yoг to override identifier generation strategy
+It also allows you to override the identifier generation strategy.

 ## Installation